wgcban/DIP-HyperKite/README.md

 Once you generated the DIP upsampled HSIs, now you are ready to train the HyperKite network.
 You can train the HyperKite network by executing the following command.
     `CUDA_VISIBLE_DEVICES=0 python train.py --config ./configs/config.json`

-## Visualing the results via Tensorboard
+## Visualing the Results via Tensorboard
 All the results will be saved in `./Experiments/` folder.
 You can visualize all the performance metrics by executing the following command.
     `tensorboard --logdir ./Experiments/Vxx/pavia_center/`